JuliaArbTypes/ArbFloats.jl/README.md

 This package now does now provide a means of working with Arb's complex intervals.

 Arb is happiest, and performs most admirably using intervals where the radius is
 a very small portion of the working precision.
 Ideally, the radius is kept within
 8*eps(midpoint).
-And this works a heuristic; it lets us know when to consider
+One way that I quantify the usefulness of an interval result
-increasing the working precision, if that is practicable.
+is to estimate _the crispness of its novelty_ as log(2, eps(x)/radius(x)).

 When the radius is rather large relative to the midpoint (midpoint_radius(2.0, 1.0),
 the string that you see looks like ("[+/- 3.01]").
 That is not  (-3.01) ..
 (3.01),